-The Champlain Parkway Project has a long history of review and study, dating back to the 1960's.
-Numerous local and state-sponsored transportation analyses have been conducted over the years, which highlight the long-term recognition and consensus of transportation deficiency in southwestern portion of the City of Burlington.
-Below are project highlights from the 1960's to today.
+The Champlain Parkway Project has a long history of review and study, dating back to the 1960s.
+Numerous local and state-sponsored transportation analyses have been conducted over the years, which highlight the long-term recognition and consensus of transportation deficiency in the southwestern portion of the City of Burlington.
+Below are project highlights throughout the decades.

-2019 – On January 7, the Burlington City Council issued the Compensation Order which secured temporary and permanent rights required for construction of the project thus completing the right-of-way acquisition process for the project.
-In July, the Vermont Agency of Transportation and City of Burlington entered into an Amendment to the Cooperative Agreement which committed Federal, State, and Local funding for the construction phase of the project.
+2019 – On January 7, the Burlington City Council issued the Compensation Order which secured temporary and permanent rights required for construction of the project thus completing the right-of-way acquisition process.
+In July, VTrans and the City of Burlington entered into an Amendment to the Cooperative Agreement which committed Federal, State, and Local funding for the construction phase of the project.

 On March 4, a Corrective Action Plan Public Meeting was held.

-On March 29, VT DEC approved the Corrective Action Plan.
+On March 29, the Vermont Department of Environmental Conservation approved the Corrective Action Plan.

 On September 26, a Public Outreach Meeting for the Greater King Street and Maple Street Neighborhood was held to provide an update and information about the project and to solicit feedback from the community.

-On October 3, City conducted a Project Update Meeting at the Ward 6 NPA Meeting.
+On October 3, the City of Burlington conducted a Project Update Meeting at the Ward 6 NPA Meeting.

 On October 7, a Public Outreach Open House was held at King Street Center.